Ben Roberts-Smith: Early career

 Roberts-Smith enlisted in the Australian Army in 1996 at age eighteen.
-After completing basic training at Blamey Barracks in Kapooka, he underwent initial employment training at the School of Infantry at Lone Pine Barracks in Singleton; and from there, Roberts-Smith was posted to the 3rd Battalion, Royal Australian Regiment (3 RAR) in Holsworthy, all in New South Wales.
-Initially part of a rifle company, he subsequently became a section leader in the Direct Fire Support Weapons Platoon.
-With 3 RAR, Roberts-Smith was deployed twice with Rifle Company Butterworth, in Malaysia.
-He was also part of two operations in East Timor in 1999, including as part of the International Force East Timor.
-By 2001, following Malaysia and East Timor, he held the rank of corporal.
+After completing basic training at the Army Recruit Training Centre at Blamey Barracks in Kapooka, he underwent initial employment training at the School of Infantry at Lone Pine Barracks in Singleton; and from there, Roberts-Smith was posted to the 3rd Battalion, Royal Australian Regiment (3 RAR) in Holsworthy, all in New South Wales.
+Initially part of a rifle company, he subsequently became a section commander in the Direct Fire Support Weapons Platoon.
+With 3 RAR and as a part of Rifle Company Butterworth, Roberts-Smith was deployed twice in Malaysia and participated in two operations in East Timor in 1999, including as part of the International Force East Timor.
+By 2001, following his service in Malaysia and East Timor, he held the rank of corporal.

-After completing the Special Air Service Regiment (SASR) selection course in 2003 and the SASR reinforcement cycle, Roberts-Smith was initially posted to 3 Squadron at Campbell Barracks in Perth.
-Joining SASR meant surrendered his rank of corporal and starting at the base rank of trooper.
+After completing the Special Air Service Regiment (SASR) selection course in 2003 and the SASR reinforcement cycle, Roberts-Smith was posted to 3 Squadron, SASR at Campbell Barracks in Perth.
+Joining SASR meant surrendering his rank of corporal and starting at the base rank of trooper.
 While in 3 Squadron, he was a member of training and assistance teams throughout Southeast Asia.
-He took part in preparations to evacuate Australian citizens from Fiji in 2004 (Operation Quickstep) and was part of personal security detachments in Iraq throughout 2005 and 2006.
+He also took part in preparations to evacuate Australian citizens from Fiji in 2004 and was part of personnel security detachments in Iraq throughout 2005 and 2006.